100 Hours of Astronomy - 100 Hours Under One Sky

 Our target audiences

-• Primary audience: adults aged 18 - 35 years who are not particularly into science and have not previously participated in astronomy activities
+Primary audience: UK-based adults aged 18 - 35 years who are not particularly into science and have not previously participated in astronomy activities

 So What Are We Actually Doing?

 Our new project is called 100 Hours Under One Sky.
-The core element is a website optimised for mobile phones which offers simple, low-barrier astronomy challenges.
-These will mostly involve spotting bright objects and asterisms in the night sky.
-It will have a simple user interface with nice graphics, there won't be a lot of reading required, and we’ll include TikTok-style video explanations of each challenge.
+The core element is a mobile-friendly, app-like website which offers simple, low-barrier astronomy challenges.
+These involve spotting bright star patterns and Saturn in the night sky.
+It has a simple user interface with nice graphics, there isn’t a lot of reading required, and include Instagram-style video explanations of each challenge.

-Completing each challenge will win the user a special animation and an attractive virtual badge designed to be shared on social media.
-Users are also encouraged to submit their achievement and (approximate) location to a dynamic UK map, which will light up with dots during the 100-hour period as people participate in the project.
+Completing each challenge wins the user a special animation and an attractive virtual badge, which they are prompted to share on social media.
+Achievements are marked on a dynamic UK map which will light up with markers during the 100-hour period as people in different locations participate in the project.

-The website will include absolute-beginners’ stargazing advice to help anyone who isn’t sure where to start, with links to further information.
-It will also take the opportunity to gently point users toward local/regional astronomy events.
+The website includes absolute-beginners’ stargazing advice to help anyone who isn’t sure where to start, with links to further information.
+It also takes the opportunity to gently point users toward local/regional astronomy events.

-We are applying for funding to extend the project to include Ireland in 2025 (collaborating with the Irish IAU OAO NOC), and then to grow internationally through collaboration with other NOCs.
-Our long-term vision is to connect everyone involved in 100 Hours in one worldwide community.
+We are applying for funding to extend the project to include Ireland in 2025 (collaborating with the Irish IAU OAO NOC) and to run associated community events, and then to grow internationally through collaboration with other NOCs.
+Our long-term vision is to connect everyone involved in 100 Hours within one worldwide community.
+Imagine a globe slowly lighting up with dots as people go outside and look up.

 Who are we?

-This project has been developed by the IAU Office of Astronomy Outreach National Outreach Coordinator team (all volunteers), partnered with the Royal Astronomical Society and Go Stargazing! (who are providing the technical wizardry), supported by funding from the Federation of Astronomical Societies.
+This project has been developed by the IAU Office of Astronomy Outreach National Outreach Coordinator team (all volunteers), partnered with the Royal Astronomical Society and Go Stargazing! (who are providing the technical wizardry), supported by funding from the Federation of Astronomical Societies and the British Astronomical Association.

 Further details

-More news soon!
-The above information is just to let you know what we are planning so that you can think about how this project might help support your own events and projects.
-If you would like to partner with us, or have any other ideas for ways in which you could support 100 Hours Under One Sky, we'd love to hear from you.
+Meanwhile if you would like to partner with us, or if you have any other ideas for ways in which you could support 100 Hours Under One Sky, we'd love to hear from you.

 Dr Jenny Shipway - IAU OAO National Outreach Coordinator